IreGaddr/Primal-Reflections-from-the-Peak/README.md

 2. **Embrace confusion** - It's part of the design
 3. **Take notes** - You'll want to track patterns
 4. **Reserve judgment** - The payoff requires patience
-5. **Expect 4-6 hours** - This is a significant intellectual journey

 ### If You Want Understanding Without the Journey

-**Read the guides** (`guide.md` files) - These provide bridges and explanations that make the concepts accessible without the labyrinthine experience.
+**Read the guides** (`ppf_guide_with_ascii.md` file) - This provide bridges and explanations that make the concepts accessible without the labyrinthine experience.
 They contain spoilers that will fundamentally change how you experience the original works.

 ## Prerequisites